TVPlayerSupport/IPTVPlayerSupport/index.md

 #### 3. Relax and watch your favorite shows on your Mac.

+## DISCLAIMER

+- IPTV Player does not supply or include any media or content.
+- IPTV Player has no affiliation with any third-party provider what so ever.
+- Users must provide their own contents.
+- I do not endorse the streaming of copyright protected material without permission of the copyright holder.

 ## About TXT Sample Playlist

 - The following sample playlist with channels that can not be opened but these are used as samples just for you to better understanding of playlist formats.